glennklockwood/limelead/content/pages/benchmarks/md-workbench.md

 {% call alert(type="warning") %}
-Do not run md-workbench with the default parameters because they reflect a bnechmark that will run for a very long time.
+Do not run md-workbench with the default parameters because they reflect a benchmark that will run for a very long time.
 {% endcall %}

+md-workbench generates a semi-synchronous metadata-intensive workload that was designed to mimic what a parallel compilation may look like to a file system.
+It runs in three phases which are described below.

 Let's take a look at what a simple md-workbench does:

     mpirun -n 2 md-workbench -I 11 -P 7 -D 3

-## Phase 1
+## Phase 1 - Precreate phase

+This phase can be isolated by specifying the `-1` or `--run-precreate` option.

 Rank 0 does